Are Certificates of Deposit (CDs) Taxable?

 • Your debit card is lost, and you’re worried it fell into the wrong hands and someone is swiping away with it.

-• If there was a data breach of some kind?
-While usually the answer to “Are checking accounts safe?” can be yes, there can be issues.
-It may be a wise move to check your balance every day if you think you’ve been phished, scammed, or hacked.
-In this case, watching your account like a hawk in this situation can help you detect bank account fraud and report it.
+• If there was a data breach of some kind.
+While checking accounts are generally safe, it is wise to check your balance every day if you think you’ve been phished, scammed, or hacked.
+Closely monitoring your account can help you quickly detect and report bank account fraud.

 However, for others, the answer to “How often should you check your bank account?” will be less frequent, perhaps weekly.